Simplicial Embeddings in Self-Supervised Learning and Downstream Classification: Experiment details for ImageNet

 \subsection{Linear evaluation}

 We follow the evaluation protocol from~\citep{chen2020simple}.
 The linear evaluation is done by training a linear classifier on the frozen representation of the ImageNet training samples.
-We train a linear classifier with a cross-entropy objective for 100 epochs using SGD with nesterov and a batch size of 512.
-During training, we apply random resized crop and random horizontal flip.
+We train a linear classifier with a cross-entropy objective for 100 epochs using SGD with nesterov, a momentum of $0.9$ and a batch size of 256.
+We perform learning rate scheduling at epoch $60$ and epoch $80$ where we divide the learning rate by a factor of $10$.
+During training, we apply random resized crop to $224\times 224$ pixels and random horizontal flip.
+We sweep over a set of $4$ learning rates: $\{0.5, 0.1, 0.05, 0.01\}$, 3 $l1$ weight decays: $\{0, 1e-6, 1e-5\}$ and 3 $\tau_d$ for SEM: $\{0.01, 0.1, 1\}$, using a validation set of $10$ images per class and re-traing using the full training set.
+We report the results on the test set.